Uzezi’s Tarot

 “Yes!”
 Uzezi exclaimed, “exactly!
 You are learning, Audrey, context is everything.
 But this whole Tarot enquiry started out being about you two, remember?
 So let me tell you what I make out from the cards we’ve looked at.
 Both of you are driven strongly enough to want to challenge the world, but in very different ways, for very different reasons.
 If you do not strike a balance, the two of you will come into conflict.”

 The same conflict that split Marc and Uzezi?
 It was dawning on Audrey that she and Uzezi weren’t all that different—smart, strong, privileged, rebellious, artsy.
 They just led their lives in different realms—Audrey in SIM, Uzezi in Real.
 Did Marc get it?
 And the damned thing was, all this had been revealed by the cards, hadn’t it?
 Cards that were bullshit little pieces of cardboard.
 Or maybe it wasn’t the cards at all, maybe it was Uzezi who had the power.
 Was she some kind of sorceress and the cards a conduit she used to hack the cosmic illusion Maya?
-Was she liquidEcho, just like Audrey, slipping past barriers to get at the truth?
+Was she liquidEcho, like Audrey, slipping past barriers to get at the truth?

 Audrey looked at Marc.
 He hadn’t taken his eyes off of her while Uzezi spoke, and his eyes told her they’d be okay.
 But she now saw the gap between his idealism and her secrets.
 He’s the only one here who doesn’t get this.
 And if he didn’t get it, were they fated to also end up just friends in splitsville?
 Clearly Marc had a thing for rebellious women, but did he then ditch them for being too rebellious?
 That wasn’t reassuring.
 On the other hand, if cards didn’t speak to certainty, was the future open?
 A panoply of implications shuffled before her.
-If she confided in him, if she told him all about BLANK, that she was an electroWizard, a master hacker, that her avatar was the infamous Tinkerbell wanted for that the notorious Mount Rushmore artPrank, well, what then?
+If she confided in him, if she told him all about BLANK, that she was an electroWizard, a master hacker, that her avatar was the infamous Tinkerbell, that she was responsible for that the notorious Mount Rushmore artPrank, well, what then?
 Marc, the idealist, what would he think?
 Would he push her away for taking ‘foolish risks’?
 And on top of that, it wasn’t that Audrey couldn’t trust Marc, she knew she could, but what if he unwittingly mentioned her secret to the wrong person?
 Forever having to conceal half her life, this was her curse.
 And, if she did fess up, would she have the strength to tell him why she was a hacker?
 She hadn’t even told her parents about the rape.
 Could she tell Marc?
 Free Will was beginning to look like a triangulation of pieces already in place, a square dance of missteps already choreographed.
 Her past defined their future.
 Could they ever break free?
 Damn these cards!